-An Applicant is allowed to make one or more Applications for the NCDs for the same or other option of NCDs, subject to a minimum Application size as specified in this Prospectus and in multiples of thereafter as specified in this Prospectus.
+An Applicant is allowed to make one or more Applications for the NCDs for the same or other option of NCDs, subject to a minimum Application size as specified in the Prospectus and in multiples of thereafter as specified in the Prospectus.
 Any Application for an amount below the aforesaid minimum Application size will be deemed as an invalid Application and shall be rejected.
 However, multiple Applications by the same individual Applicant aggregating to a value exceeding ₹5 lakhs shall be deemed such individual Applicant to be an HNI Applicant and all such Applications shall be grouped in the HNI Portion, for the purpose of determining the Basis of Allotment to such Applicant.
-However, any Application made by any person in his individual capacity and an Applicant), shall not be deemed to be a multiple Application.
-For the purposes of allotment of NCDs under this Issue, Applications shall be grouped based on the PAN, i.e., Applications under the same PAN shall be grouped together and treated as one Application.
-Two or more Applications will be deemed to be multiple Applications shall be grouped together and treated as one Application.
-Two or more Applications will be deemed to be multiple Applications shall be deemed to be a multiple Application shall be deemed to be a multiple Application for the aforesaid purpose if the PAN number of the sole or the first Applicant is one and the same.
+However, any Application made by any person in his individual capacity and an Applicant), shall not be deemed to be a multiple Applications under the same PAN shall be grouped together and treated as one Application.
+Two or more Applications will be deemed to be multiple Applications shall be deemed to be a multiple Applications shall be deemed to be multiple Applications if the sole or first Applicant is one and the same.
+For the sake of clarity, two or more applications shall be deemed to be a multiple Applicant is one and the same.